 We all hate having to wait for packages that we’ve been anxiously waiting for.
 You go live-tweeting about how long it is taking and your friends and family show sympathy and say, “I feel your pain.”
 But, what do you do when you don’t know how much longer you’ll have to wait?
-If you’ve been holding your breath and it’s becoming clear that your shipment on hold will be on more than a short-term hold, then it’s time to take a step back and consider what you can do to get the package delivered.
+If you’ve been holding your breath and it’s becoming clear that your DHL shipment on hold will be on more than a short-term hold, then it’s time to take a step back and consider what you can do to get the package delivered.
 It might be time to reach out to the company that was supposed to deliver your package and find out what’s going on.
-Learn more about your parcel status through this article.

 What Does “DHL Shipment On Hold” Status Mean?

 If you’ve ever tracked a DHL shipment, you may have noticed the “on hold” status at some point during the process.
 So, what does this “DHL Shipment On Hold” status mean?
 Basically, it means that DHL is waiting for something – whether that’s more information from the sender, payment, or the required documents for customs clearance.
 Once DHL has what it needs, the shipment will move on to the next stage in the process.

 Why Is Your DHL Shipment On Hold?

 Your DHL shipment is on hold if action needs to be taken to process it.
 Holds are given for various reasons, including:

 - A required document or signature is missing